FredHutch/AWE/README.md

 # FH-AWE: a Workflow Manager Project for hackathon

+Goal of project: To build infrastructure on top of an existing workflow engine ([Cromwell](https://cromwell.readthedocs.io/en/stable/)) to make it easier to use.

+## Background:

+Cromwell can be run on the command line or as a RESTful server.
+However, it is not meant to be used in a multi-user environment (it has no notion of users and no authentication/authorization).
+This project would enable multiple users to use Cromwell.

+### Components

+* Server.
+Runs in AWS Lambda and is accessible through API Gateway.
+Recommend using [Zappa](https://github.com/miserlou/zappa) to develop a  [RESTful](https://flask-restful.readthedocs.io/en/latest/) [Flask](http://flask.pocoo.org/) application in Python which "lives" in Lamda.
+* Fleet of Cromwell servers.
+Since Cromwell can't handle different users, each time a distinct user shows up, we need to spin up a new Cromwell server for that user (if there isn't one already running).
+We'd like to respond to the user in a reasonable time so rather than starting the new server in AWS Batch, we thought we would start it in ECS.
+* AWS Batch Compute environment.
+When a user submits a job to Cromwell, Cromwell will run it in AWS Batch.
+This requires that some [CloudFormation stacks](https://docs.opendata.aws/genomics-workflows/aws-batch/configure-aws-batch-cfn/) be run in order to set up the AWS Account beforehand.
+* Databases.
+Each instance of Cromwell (one for each user) needs to have its own database (MariaDB-compatible), presumably in RDS.
+Each time a user logs in who has not logged in before, we will need to create a database for them.

+### Functionality

+### Design goals

+* Integration with Active Directory for authentication.
+  Ultimately we would like to hook up to Fred Hutch's AD (in Azure) but we can use a "fake" AD server for today.
+*

 Workflow here is defined as a series of individual jobs that are part of a single procedure performed on a dataset, which are intended to be subject to the same version control.
 The intent is to facilitate reproducible workflow jobs.

 ## Assumptions